-The Second Amended and Restated Regulations (as amended, the "Regulations") of the Company created three classes of members and associated membership interests as follows: (1) Class A Membership Interest, which is held by Little Shots Nevada, L.L.C. ("Little Shots"), (2) Class B Membership Interests initially issued to the holders of our former 11.0% Senior Subordinated Notes due 2015, the majority of which are now held by Little Shots, and (3) Class C Membership Interests created in June 2010, the majority of which are held by Little Shots.
+The Second Amended and Restated Regulations (as amended, the "Regulations") of Ashton Woods created three classes of members and associated membership interests as follows: (1) Class A Membership Interest, which is held by Little Shots Nevada, L.L.C. ("Little Shots"), (2) Class B Membership Interests initially issued to the holders of our former 11.0% Senior Subordinated Notes due 2015, the majority of which are now held by Little Shots.
 The Regulations set forth each Member's respective membership interests and sharing ratio.
 No Member is required to make any additional contributions to the Company.
 Subject to certain limited exceptions, including for tax distributions, all items of income, gain, loss, deduction and credit of Ashton Woods will be allocated among the Members in accordance with their sharing ratios.